I Took An Expert's Party Makeup Advice & It Changed Everything

 Pat is devoted to gold, sparkle and shine but has found that these elements don't need to be overly dramatic.
 If you have neither the time nor the patience to layer and blend when it comes to creating an eyeshadow look, Pat suggests depositing a "mere touch of sparkle in the inner corners of each eye".

-Also try MAC Dazzleshadow in Last Dance, £18.50, or Max Factor Masterpiece Mono Eyeshadow in Rose Moonlight, £4.99, if you have a little less to spend.
+Also try MAC Dazzleshadow in Last Dance, $23, or Ulta Beauty Eyeshadow Single in Beauty Junkie, $9, if you have a little less to spend.

 Advertisement